• Skip to primary navigation

 Doenjang Jjigae known as fermented soybean paste stew is a hearty stew with tofu, vegetables and seafood (sometimes beef or pork!).
 The stew mainly uses fermented soybean paste as the primary ingredient and flavoring.
 The stew can be found at most korean BBQ or korean restaurants; however, it’s so easy to make at home if you have the right ingredients.
 Serve with a delicious one pot bibimbap rice for a satisfying Korean meal!

-The stew is supposed to be on the saltier side, so you will need to pair with a bowl of white rice, Korean Short Ribs (made-in the air-fryer!), or some Korean Pork Belly BBQ. for the ultimate comfort meal.
+The stew is supposed to be on the saltier side, so you will need to pair with a bowl of white rice, Korean Short Ribs (made-in the air-fryer!), or some Korean Pork Belly BBQ (Samgyeopsal) for the ultimate comfort meal.
 Usually I can’t finish the soup in one setting so it’s great if you want leftovers.
 After you try this recipe, eating them at Korean restaurants won’t be the same.
 If you love Korean soup, you can also try this Korean Budae-Jjigae (Korean Army Stew).

 Ingredients: